GDQuest/website/content/post/2017/10/godot-3-alpha-attack-tutorial/index.md

 ![Konqi, the KDE mascot, in front of a Swiss pike](./img/randa-meetings/konqi-randa.png)

 Mario is a kind, busy teacher, developer, and free software advocate.
 Every year he organizes the large [ Randa meetings ](https://randa-meetings.ch/) in Switzerland for the KDE foundation.
 I joined them in 2016 to eat swiss delicacies give a hand and meet fellow developers.
 Along with the school he works at, they supported both Kickstarter campaigns.

+## Get in touch!

+Need to reach me?
+Send me a message anytime [@NathanGDquest](https://twitter.com/NathanGDquest) on Twitter.

+Want to know when a training series is on sale or when a new one comes out?
+Feel free to subscribe to the GDQuest shop:

+{{< gumroad-follow >}}